Glaucoma

 Treatment

-In some cases, we may recommend surgery to drain the fluid.
+In some cases, we may recommend surgery to help drain the fluid.
 Our Ophthalmology care team will help you prepare for surgery.